tidyverse/duckplyr/index.md

 ## Analyzing larger-than-memory data

-An extended variant of this dataset is also available for download as Parquet files.
+An extended variant of the `nycflights13::flights` dataset is also available for download as Parquet files.

 ``` r